OpenRCT2/Localisation/README.md

 If you want to become a maintainer, tell us what language you will maintain on [Gitter](https://gitter.im/OpenRCT2/Localisation)

+### Testing out the language
+You can always test the translated strings in-game before publishing a pull request which could be good if the string has limited space/has a ``newline`` formating.
+One simple way to test the new language is to copy the whole document you've translated and go to your games ``\OpenRCT2\data\language`` folder and paste the copied text into the language you want to test.

 ### Language Status
 |Newest strings can be found in [issues](https://github.com/OpenRCT2/Localisation/issues)